elliotperviz/cmms/lab_report/README.md

 - Results
 - Conclusion

 We provide this outline as a suggestion, it is up to you how much information you include and how you want to structure your report, as long as you include the minimum expected results.
-For additional notes on how to generate images/plots for your report, see the comment at the end of this email.
+For additional notes on how to generate images/plots for your report, see the next section.

 Please note, the oral exam is assessing both your simulations and understanding of the theory, which includes any of the lecture material presented during the semester.
 According to the lecture syllabus, as written on the KOS page for BE0M35EAS (https://www.kos.cvut.cz/course-syllabus/BE0M35EAS/B242), the examinable topics are lectures 1-5 and 7-11.
 There are additional topics listed in the lecture syllabus on KOS, but if the topic was not presented during the course (some things we did not have time for) then we will not examine you on it.